SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/terms-and-conditions.md

 ---
+title: Terms and conditions
-title: superid_terms_and_conditions
+uid: superid_terms_and_conditions
 description: SuperID terms and conditions
 author:
 keywords: SuperID
 so.date:
 so.topic: reference
-so.envir: cloud               # cloud or onsite
+so.envir: cloud
-so.client: online              # online, web, win, pocket, or mobile
+so.client: online
 ---

 # SuperID terms and conditions